Tim Stephens (legal academic): Career

+In 2014 Stephens was appointed with Professor Ivan Shearer AM to the List of Experts for the South Pacific Regional Fisheries Management Organisation.
+In 2023 he was appointed to the List of Arbitrators under the Protocol on Environmental Protection to the Antarctic Treaty.

-In 2021 Stephens was elected to the Inner West Council, representing the Leichardt-Gulgadya Ward.
-Stephens' election was considered a 'surprise' as he was second on the Labor Party's ticket for the ward.
+In 2021 Stephens was elected as a Councillor on Inner West Council, representing the Leichhardt-Gulgadya Ward.
+Stephens' election was considered a 'surprise' as he was second on the Australian Labor Party's ticket for the Ward.